-The fact that this coaching approach was created by university professors gives it a unique advantage versus other coaching frameworks: they base the approach entirely on research, especially on the neuroscience of coaching.
+The fact that university professors created this coaching approach gives it a unique advantage over other coaching frameworks: they base the approach entirely on research, especially on the neuroscience of coaching.

-They had the means and resources to look into what makes coaching effective and how to drive long-lasting change.
+They had the means and resources to examine what makes coaching effective and how to drive long-lasting change.
 The resulting approach is included in a book and a Coursera course (the course is much faster paced if you’re not into reading 🙂 ).

-According to the professors, changes stick if they are intentional and internally motivated, and not imposed from the outside (which explains why it’s hard to create behaviours in our kids).
+According to the professors, changes stick if they are intentional, internally motivated, and not imposed from the outside (which explains why it’s hard to create behaviours in our kids).

 Coaching with compassion focuses on helping the coachee identify or set goals that drive this internal motivation.
-It does that by starting with the coachee articulating their ideal self or vision for herself.
+It starts with the coachee articulating their ideal self or vision for herself.

 Starting with discussing an ideal, the dreams the coachee wants to accomplish, anchors her psychologically and emotionally, what coaching with compassion calls Positive Emotional Attractor (PEA).
-PEA is essential for this coaching approach: according to the authors’ research, a higher dosage of PEA (versus NEA – negative emotional attractors), is essential to create long-lasting behaviour change.
-Both PEA and NEA are essential for growth, but the dosage is what makes the difference between embracing change and resisting it.
+PEA is essential for this coaching approach: according to the authors’ research, a higher dosage of PEA (versus NEA – negative emotional attractors) is essential to create long-lasting behaviour change.
+Both PEA and NEA are necessary for growth, but the dosage makes the difference between embracing change and resisting it.

-Apart from having the coachee focus on the ideal version of herself, coaching with compassion has at its core the resonant relationship between the coach and the coachee (being similar to the co-active coaching approach) but, it doesn’t limit the relationship there.
-The coach encourages the coachee to build resonant relationships with others, create a social identity group that will support the coachee in her growth and change (the coach is part of this group, ideally).
+Apart from having the coachee focus on the ideal version of herself, coaching with compassion has at its core the resonant relationship between the coach and the coachee (similar to the co-active coaching approach), but, it doesn’t limit the ties there.
+Instead, the coach encourages the coachee to build resonant relationships with others and create a social identity group that will support the coachee in her growth and change (the coach is part of this group, ideally).

-This approach will definitely make you a better coach, but it won’t get you a reputable certification to show for it (if that’s what you’re looking for).
-I hope to see their research used in coaching training around the world though.
+This approach will make you a better coach, but it won’t get you a reputable certification to show for it (if that’s what you’re looking for).
+I hope to see their research used in coaching training around the world, though.

 According to Boyatzis and team, people change behaviours when they want to, driven by an internal desire to change.